-Ahpra and National Boards have established a short-term pandemic response sub-register for up to 12 months (or less if the pandemic subsides) to help with fast tracking the return to the workforce of experienced and qualified health practitioners.
+A temporary pandemic response sub-register was established for up to 12 months in April 2020 (the 2020 sub-register) to help fast track the return to the workforce of experienced and qualified health practitioners.

-Practitioners who choose to stay on the pandemic sub-register and go back to work, must comply with their profession’s Code of conduct, professional indemnity insurance requirements and work within their scope of practice.
-After 12 months, they will be removed from the sub-register.
-If they would like to continue practising after that time, they will need to apply for registration through the standard process.
+Practitioners who choose to stay on the pandemic response sub-registers and go back to work, must comply with their profession’s Code of conduct, professional indemnity insurance requirements and work within the scope of practice as allowed by the notation on their registration.